alphagov/data-standards-demo-content/README.md

 If an Excel data file has associated data description information, you can use that data description information to automatically read data from that data file.

 The way you read the data from the Excel data file depends on where the associated data description information is.
-The most common use cases are that the data description information is either:
+The data description information is usually held in:

-- in a separate data description file
+- a separate data description file
-- in one of the Excel data file worksheets
+- one of the Excel data file worksheets

 You cannot currently specify which data you want.
 You must read all data from an Excel data file.